 Recognising ‘qualified vulnerability’: Obstacles to mobility in the Humanitarian Corridors Project in Lebanon

-A Syrian family waits to board a humanitarian corridor flight to Italy in the Beirut airport.
-All pictures by the author.
+A group of people wait to board a humanitarian corridor flight to Italy in the Beirut airport.
+Picture by Halima Tanjaoui.

 ‘We live in the era of Ryanair, Easy Jet, Flybuys.
 There is every way to move from A to B in a safe and secure way, yet there are still people who die in the Mediterranean.
 This makes no sense.’
 (Coordinator of the Humanitarian Corridors Project)*